NunoSempere/rosenrot-browser/README.md

 Migration instructions for migration to webkit2gtk-6 and GTK4 can be seen [here](https://github.com/WebKit/WebKit/blob/ed1422596dce5ff012e64a38faf402ac1674fc7e/Source/WebKit/gtk/migrating-to-webkitgtk-6.0.md) and [here](https://docs.gtk.org/gtk4/migrating-3to4.html).

-Rosenrot is currently on the stable webkit2gtk-4.1 release using GTK3, and has removed deprecated webkit apis.
-It has plans to eventually migrate to webkit2gtk-6.0 eventually but not soon, because the GTK4 rewrite seems onerous.
+Rosenrot currently supports both the stable webkit2gtk-4.1/GTK3 release, and a newer release using webkit2gtk-6.0/GTK4.
+Eventually the later will become the only version.
+Readers might want to look through the history to see a bit about the updating process.

 ### Ubuntu 20.04